How to Set Goals You Can Reach

 There is no need for this annual stress.
 We live in stressful times.
 The economy is in terrible shape; people are losing jobs and even their homes on a daily basis; goods we need are being priced out of reach.
 There is plenty of stress to go around with all of those things.
 Why add in more stress with your resolutions?

-Personally, I refuse to add this stress to my own life, and well over twenty years ago, made the only "New Year's Resolution" I've ever kept: I "resolved" to never make any more New Year's resolutions.
+Personally, I refuse to add this stress to my own life, and over twenty-five years ago, made the only "New Year's Resolution" I've ever kept: I "resolved" to never make any more New Year's resolutions.

 Timing is Everything